morteza/bootstrap-rtl/README.md

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.

 Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3, by employing new theming feature of it.
 Simply put its CSS after bootstrap's original CSS, to the pages designed by Bootstrap 3.
-It works just like an extension on top go the original Bootstrap:
+It works just like an extension on top of the original Bootstrap:

 ```html
 <!-- Original Bootstrap 3.x -->